Insomnia Coffee Company

-Insomnia Coffee Company is an Irish independent coffee chain, with headquarters in Dublin.
-The first store location opened in the back of a Galway bookstore in August 1997.
-The company has over 150 stores and over 400 self-service units in operation around Ireland.
-Insomnia stores serve both hot and cold drinks, coffee, sandwiches, salads, soups, snacks, cakes, and pastries.
+Insomnia Coffee Company is an Irish chain of coffee shops, with headquarters in Dublin.
+Its first location opened in the back of a Galway bookshop in August 1997.
+The company has over 150 cafés and over 400 self-service units in operation around Ireland.
+Insomnia outlets serve both hot and cold drinks, coffee, sandwiches, salads, soups, snacks, cakes, and pastries.